wpswings/event-tickets-manager-for-woocommerce/README.txt

 **4)** **Events Calendar**

-The plugin comes with a calendar widget that shows your customers a list of upcoming events.
+The plugin comes with a calendar widget that shows your customers a list of events ( past, upcoming or all ).
 With the help of this widget on the sidebar, it makes it easy for customers to spot the scheduled events.

-**5)** **Reporting With Multiple Views**
-The Event Tickets Manager for WooCommerce gives the store owner a detailed report with multiple views:

-  * Event-wise
-  * Attendee-wise

-With the event-wise view, the admin can analyze which event tickets are sold the most.
-This gives you an in-depth version of what is liked by your audience so that you can more such events in the future.

-The attendee-wise view shows you the customers that bought tickets in your store.
-You can give special discounts to customers that are regular participants of your events

-**6)** **WPML Multilingual Support**
+**5)** **WPML Multilingual Support**
 The plugin comes with WPML multilingual support, so as to say, the WooCommerce extension will work in your local language.
 You can also use the Loco Translate Plugin to translate the string in your local language.

 [**Free demo of Event Tickets Manager for WooCommerce**](https://demo.makewebbetter.com/event-tickets-manager-for-woocommerce/?utm_source=MWB-event-org&utm_medium=MWB-org-page&utm_campaign=MWB-event-org)